File your FAFSA early!

 NOTE Your cell phone provider may charge a per-text message fee for the delivery of emergency notifications to your phone.

 If deemed necessary by the Vice President of Administration and Finance, a campus-wide alert will be issued in the event that a situation arises and causes a threat either on or off campus.
 Students, faculty, staff and other registered users will receive the warning through Edison Alerts.
 Depending upon the particular circumstances of the situation, especially in all situations that could pose an immediate threat to the community and individuals, a notice may also be posted on the College website homepage and on social media channels.

 If you have questions or problems setting up your Edison Alerts, please contact Helen Willcox or Campus Security for assistance.

-We understand that college can be challenging in many different ways.
+College can be challenging.
 That is why we work hard to provide a range of services to help you along the way.

 The IT Help Desk exists to maintain and improve user experience on campus.
 With convenient hours, support from the IT Help Desk is available when you need it.
 Need Blackboard or WebAdvisor support?
 We've compiled a list of answers to frequently asked questions to help you out.

 Our advisors are here for you.
 From your first day of classes until graduation, and beyond.
 Click the button below for more information on advising assistance.

 Experiencing a problem?
 Should you encounter a problem, academic or non-academic, you can fill out a Student Complaint Form.
 A complaint form can be completed online, or you can pick up a form in the Chief Student Affairs office.
 Click the button below to begin the Student Complaint Form process.